Prague O2 Arena

 There are three ways of getting there, driving, metro or tram.

 The metro is the simplest way but it gets busy an hour before an event so if you are claustrophobic, consider getting here earlier as the venue opens 90 minutes before the performance.
-Get off at the Ceskomoravska metro station and follow the signs for the Prague O2 Arena for a 5 minute walk.
+Get off at the Ceskomoravska metro station, turn right at the top of the escalator and follow the signs for the Prague O2 Arena for a 1 minute walk.

 If you are driving then the O2 has it’s own short-term parking for CZK50 per hour.
 The public parking in the surrounding area is purple which means both residents non-residents can park in the adjacent streets.
 Non-residents do not have any time restrictions i.e. maximum two hours etc but you have to pay in advance using a ticket machine.
 At the time of writing it is CZK30 per hour.
 You also have the option of parking in the Harfa Shopping Centre underground car park but you’ll find it takes a long time to get out after the event has finished.
 I prefer the street parking.

 If you are travelling by tram from the centre of town then from Republic Square you’d take the number 8, from Wenceslas it’s the Number 3 or basically any tram that is scheduled to stop at Palmovka where you get off.
 From there you stay on this side of the road but you need to find the stop for either tram 14 or 16.
 From there it’s two stops but you don’t get off at any stop called “Prague O2 Arena”.
 You actually get off at the tram stop called “Divadlo Gong” and then take any side street for a 3 minute walk.